RameshDM86/6m-cloud-3.5-cloud-native-application-containerization-ii/README.md

 # 6m-cloud-3.5-cloud-native-application-containerization-ii

 ## Docker Image Deployment to AWS ECR ##
-This repository demonstrates how to create a Docker image and deploy it to Amazon Elastic Container Registry (ECR).

 <div>Prerequisites:</div>

 **Docker installed locally.**

 <b>AWS CLI configured with appropriate permissions to access ECR.</b>
 <b>Steps:</b>

 Retrieve an authentication token and authenticate your Docker client to your registry.